-All employees who are nursing mothers are eligible to take reasonable breaks under this policy to express breast milk after the birth of the employee's child.
+All employees who are nursing are eligible to take reasonable breaks under this policy to express breast milk for up to one year after the birth of the employee's child.
 The Park District encourages all eligible employees who intend to take breaks under this policy to notify their direct supervisor of their intent to take such breaks as well as frequency, timing and duration of lactation breaks they need to take [for example when they are discussing their return to work following leave relating to childbirth].